vigetlabs/microcosm/CONTRIBUTING.md

 yarn bootstrap
 ```

-### Examples

-The [examples section](examples) showcase Microcosm features.
-These may be helpful as you develop new features or improve existing ones.
-Check out the [examples section of this repo](examples) to get started running the examples.
+This will install dependencies for all packages in this repo.

 ### Docs

-Documentation found on the [Microcosm site](http://code.viget.com/microcosm) is generated from markdown files in the [docs section](./packages/microcosm/docs).
+Documentation found on the [Microcosm site](http://code.viget.com/microcosm) is generated from markdown files in the [docs section of the `microcosm` package](./packages/microcosm/docs).

 > We would love your help in improving documentation.
 Get involved by creating a pull request addressing an issue with the label `documentation`, by creating a documentation issue, or contributing to the conversation on existing [issues](https://github.com/vigetlabs/microcosm/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation).